 How Can I Tell the Difference Between Healthy and Problematic Sexual Behavior?

 Since most adults want to believe that children are asexual and innocent, it’s been difficult for researchers to study healthy childhood sexuality.
-Much of the research has instead been based on children who have experienced sexual abuse and unhealthy behaviors.
+Much of the research around a child’s sexual stages of development has instead been based on children who have experienced sexual abuse and unhealthy behaviors.
 But not all sexual behavior is a cause for concern, so how to tell the difference?

 Puberty: The Wonder Years author, Wendy Sellers, took this challenge head-on, gathering and organizing accurate information on healthy sexual development to create a tool that could be used in homes and schools.
-Based on her investigation, she recently released a set of helpful reference charts:
+Based on her investigation, she recently released a set of helpful reference charts for middle and late childhood development stages:

 - Ages & Stages of Sexual Development: Ages 5-8, Middle Childhood